Donja Stubica

 Donja Stubica ([dôːɲaː stûbit͡sa]) is a town in Croatia, about 40 km northeast of Zagreb on the northern slope of Medvednica.
 It is connected by the state road D307 and L202 railway.
-The total population is 5,680, with 2,200 people in Donja Stubica itself (census 2011), with a total area of 44.6 km2.
 It is one of the southern-most towns in the Krapina-Zagorje County, which covers the Hrvatsko Zagorje mountain region north of Zagreb up to the border with Slovenia.

-Population

-There are 10 settlements in the Town: